 MA., Department of Geography and Planning, Queen’s University

-I am a first year MA student in the Department of Geography and Planning at Queen’s University under the co-supervision of Dr. Audrey Kobayashi and Dr. Jeff Masuda.
+I am a second year MA student in the Department of Geography and Planning at Queen’s University under the co-supervision of Dr. Audrey Kobayashi and Dr. Jeff Masuda.

-I grew up on the West Coast of Canada, living in multiple cities in Metro Vancouver.
-I graduated with a BA Honours degree in Geography and a certificate in Urban Studies from Simon Fraser University.
-Throughout my undergraduate degree, I became increasingly interested in the role of heritage preservation plays in cities.
-My research into heritage spaces began with an examination of ghost towns in Metro Vancouver, and grew into my honours thesis on heritage preservation policies in Vancouver’s Chinatown.
+Growing up on the West Coast of Canada, I had the opportunity to live in multiple cities in Metro Vancouver.
+I did my undergraduate degree at Simon Fraser University; graduating with a BA Honours degree in Geography and a certificate in Urban Studies.
+Throughout my degree, I became increasingly interested in the role heritage preservation plays in cities, which led me to my thesis here at Queen’s.

-When I am not in the CEHE lab, you can find me cooking, travelling, or enjoying the Kingston waterfront.
-My picture is of me in front of a waterfall in Iceland, my favorite country!
+When I am not in the CEHE lab, you can find me cooking or enjoying the Kingston waterfront with friends.